 Guardians of the Galaxy7 of 12Call them the little cosmic team that could.
 A few years ago, If you told most comic book fans that the Guardians of the Galaxy would be a household name, let alone that Groot or Rocket Raccoon would have Halloween costumes on the shelves, you would have been laughed at.
 But nevertheless, Peter Quill and his crew are nothing if not tenacious, so here we are.

-With a blockbuster film under their belts (and a sequel just months away), it’s the modern incarnation of the Guardians that makes this list.
+With two blockbuster films under their belts, it’s the modern incarnation of the Guardians that makes this list.
 Peter Quill, A.K.A.
 Star-Lord, Drax, Gamora, Rocket, and Groot are the heirs to a long legacy of cosmic heroism, and while they may often take an irreverent route getting there, there’s no question that the Guardians are Marvel’s premiere space-bound superteam.

 Captain Marvel8 of 12There have been several Marvel superheroes to bear the name Captain Marvel, but the one that makes our list is the latest – and arguably greatest – of the bunch, Carol Danvers.
 Since graduating to the mantle of her mentor Captain Marvel several years ago, Danvers has carved a place as Marvel’s top superheroine.

-In addition to being a premiere Avenger, Captain Marvel has also spent time among the Guardians of the Galaxy, and she’s currently heading up Earth’s first line of cosmic defense, a new version of Alpha Flight.
+In addition to being a premiere Avenger, Captain Marvel has also spent time among the Guardians of the Galaxy, and she’s months away from her own Marvel Studios film starring Brie Larson.

 Superman9 of 12Many people will think of Superman as the greatest hero of Earth, but we all know his origins on the doomed planet of Krypton.
 And even though he’s saved the world time and time again, Superman has often returned to outer space both as a hero and as an explorer.